scross92/CPHL-NextStrain-Training-2025/Exercises/Case_Study_Exercise_CCHF.md

 7. genbank_accession
 8. authors

 In each of these columns, migrate over the appropriate metadata.
-You'll find that one of these columns doesn't have associated metadata for one of these columns.
+Remember we will use 'Display Name' for strain You'll find that one of these columns doesn't have associated metadata for one of these columns.
 Which one is it?

 <details>
   <summary><b>Click here for the answer</b></summary>